 The second potential problem is the that locking tab might not lock the Off/Send/Search sliding switch.
 This might be the result of the sliding switch having been forced between Off, Send or Search without the tab being pressed, which can damage the locking mechanism.
 You should test that the sliding switch is locked in place every time you switch to Send mode.
 A video in this Instagram post explains how to inspect the switch on DSP transceivers.

 The third problem is more nuanced.
 It occurs when something presses the locking tab which releases the sliding switch, and then a force is applied that causes the sliding switch to move to the Off position.
 This is more likely to occur if the transceiver is put in its harness backwards (i.e., with the screen facing outward), because pressure on the harness's Fastex buckle can then press on the locking tab.
 This is shown in this YouTube video.
-There are also videos where a DSP is placed in its harness with the screen facing the correct direction and continual pressure is applied to the transceiver (pressing the locking tab against the wearer's ribs).
+There are also videos where a DSP is placed in its harness with the screen facing the correct direction and continual pressure is applied to the transceiver (pressing the locking tab against the wearer's torso).
 Both of those cases, although recreatable, seem less likely to occur under real-world conditions.
 The problem shown in this video (and others), however, is much more concerning.
 It shows a DSP where the sliding switch can be moved when the transceiver is in its harness without intentionally applying pressure to the locking tab.
-This problem appears to be specific to individual transceivers and is unrelated to the harness that is used.
+This problem appears to be specific to individual transceivers and unrelated to the harness that is used.

 It is worth noting that when the locking tab fails to prevent the sliding switch from moving, regardless of the cause, an additional inline force is needed to move the sliding switch.